syncfusion-content/wpf-docs/wpf/Radial-Gauge/Ranges.md

 ![Ranges - Circular Gauge](Ranges_images/Ranges_img7.png)

-### Setting a gradient color for range
+### Setting gradient color for range

-You can give color transition to range by specifying the different colors based on range value.
+You can give color transition to range by specifying the different colors using the `GradientStops` property of range.
+By using the `Value` and `Color` properties of `GradientStops`, you can adjust the color transition range for each color.

 {% tabs %}